LewisCM14/art-of-sleep/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://lewiscm14.github.io/art-of-sleep/

+## Technologies Used

+- **Languages Used**

+    * HTML5
+    * CSS3

+- **Frameworks, Libraries & Programs Used**

+    1. Balsamiq.
+            * Balsamiq was used to create the wireframes during the design process.

+    2. mycolour.space.
+            * Used to define my  colour pallet for the project based of my primary colour choice.

+    3. Google Fonts.
+            * Used to import the Comfortaa and Varela+Round font into the style.css file which is used on all pages throughout the project.

+    4. Font Awesome.
+            * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

+    5. Git.
+            * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

+     6. GitHub.
+            * GitHub is used to store the projects code after being pushed from Git.

 ## Credits

 * A special thank you to my mentor Can Sucullu.